 Matteo Ricci Program

-O’Dea High School has a longstanding history in partnership with Seattle University to offer College in the Classroom credits.
-Matteo Ricci Institute offers three Humanities degrees and a minor, with the purpose of forming more humane persons and to promote justice in our shared world.
-Students currently have an opportunity to earn 20 college credits with an official transcript from Seattle University.
+At O’Dea, you currently have an opportunity to earn 30 quarter college credits with an official transcript from Seattle University.
 These courses are available at the 11-12th grades and taught by O’Dea faculty, with collaboration and oversight from Seattle University faculty.
-Current courses include Poverty in America Honors, English 12 Honors, and Calculus 1 & 2.
+Current courses include Difference, Power, and Social Change, English 11 Honors, English 12 Honors, Spanish 1250, and Calculus 1 & 2.
 O’Dea is the first area high school to offer STEM credits, beginning with College in the Classroom credits for Calculus 1 and 2 at Seattle University.
 To learn more about Matteo Ricci, click here.
 For questions regarding Matteo Ricci at O’Dea, please contact Lucas Dobbs, Assistant Principal of Academics.

 Matteo Ricci Partnership Goals